RodneyEcheru/statefulVariable/README.md

 ### description
 A simple and efficient way to manage state

+The statefulVariable Library is lightweight and provides a simple and efficient way to create and persist data across page refreshes

+currently working on making it reactive to show updates in real time

-The statefulVariable Library is lightweight and provides a simple and efficient way to create and persist data across page refreshes as well as being reactive for use cases such as a shopping cart and user states similar to what state managers do in other libraries and frameworks.
+this can be used for use cases such as a shopping cart and user states similar to what state managers do in other libraries and frameworks.

 ## Installation